Fact checkedFact Checked

 The coffee lemon drink isn’t the only myth surrounding weight loss journeys.
 Some others you might not hear about include:

-• Aloe Vera juice will help you lose weight
+• Aloe vera juice will help you lose weight

 • Lots of smoothies will help you lose weight

 These myths will only land you into problems regarding weight loss.
-However, when you want to shed the extra pounds, there are better ways to do so safely.
+However, when you want to shed extra pounds, there are better ways to do so safely.

-How to Lose Weight Safely
+How To Lose Weight Safely

 Curbing Carbs